+Electricity

-Electricity Repair category 2 Notes by a qualified NICEIC/SELECT registered electrician.
-The electrical installation is dated as the electrical consumer unit is of an older design.
+Repair category 2

+Notes The electrical installation is dated as the electrical consumer unit is of an older design and there is a limited supply of electrical sockets, some of which are of an older style.
 Further advice will be available from a NICEIC/SELECT registered electrician.
-Some light fittings are insecure.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
-It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Further advice will be available from a qualified NICEIC/SELECT registered or rewired properties will have installations which fully comply with IET regulations.